pi0/docs-2/en/quick-start.md

 ## Going further

-What we saw is only a preview of what you can do.
-Dinero.js has extensive documentation with examples for all of its methods.
+What we saw is a preview of what you can do.
+Dinero.js has extensive documentation with examples for all its methods.

 [npm:dinero]: https://www.npmjs.com/dinero.js
 [dinero:install]: /api-reference/install.html
 [jsdelivr:landing]: https://www.jsdelivr.com/package/npm/dinero.js
 [jsdelivr:cdn]: https://cdn.jsdelivr.net/npm/dinero.js/build
 [wiki:iso-4217]: https://en.wikipedia.org/wiki/ISO_4217
-[dinero:api]: /api-reference/